 Muzan Kibutsuji (Demon Slayer: Kimetsu no Yaiba)

 Since others just exist to serve him, he cannot take being mocked or corrected in any way.
 That he rarely takes opponents or threats seriously.
-When two intoxicated men were killed for being unpleasant to him, their female friend was also killed, all while claiming their own superiority over them, exhibiting their pettiness by refusing to accept any mockery and promising to do whatever they pleased until the humiliation was removed.
-That Muzan is unwell, sick, and on the edge of death suggests at horrible recollections of his lesser, human past, as well as his self-consciousness of his strangely sick look.
+When two intoxicated men were took the life of for being unpleasant to him, their female friend was also killed, all while claiming their own superiority over them, exhibiting their pettiness by refusing to accept any mockery and promising to do whatever they pleased until the humiliation was removed.
+That Muzan is unwell, sick, and on the edge of suggests at horrible recollections of his lesser, human past, as well as his self-consciousness of his strangely sick look.
 Most likely a painful reminder of his flaws.
 When Muzan confronted Kagaya Ubuyashiki, the guy expressed pity and regret for his life.
-The insults and threats Muzan perceived only fueled his hatred for humanity and the Demon Slayers.
-He also thinks Heaven has excused him from killing millions because he has never seen a God or Buddha.
+The insults and threats Muzan perceived only fueled his strong dislike for humanity and thefallen angel Slayers.
+He also thinks Heaven has excused him from taking the life of millions because he has never seen a God or Buddha.

 Ranpo Edogawa (Bungo Stray Dogs)